 To see the sunrise, we had to climb up one side of the valley, but by the time we reached the top, the sun was already hiding behind the mountains on the other side of the mountains.
 What was left to see was some very amazing colors on the rocks and sand in the middle of the valley.

 San Pedro de Atacama is an extremely dry place and has clear skies for more than 300 days in a year.
 We were extremely lucky that day during sunset because on the other side of Valle de la Luna, we had very thick clouds in the sky that was changing colors constantly.
 The colors were changing from gold, to red, to orange and even to purple.
 We were quite stunned by the beauty of this sunset.

 We weren’t sure if it’s because of the high altitude or the dryness of the desert that changes the color of the clouds like this but we felt like the landscape plus the colored clouds were very magical.
-We were told to be back in the car before 6:30pm or the bus may leave without us, so we left this beautiful place behind and headed back to town.
+We were told to be back in the car before 6:30pm or the bus rental may leave without us, so we left this beautiful place behind and headed back to town.

-Valle de la Luna can be visited on our own via a bike and you don’t necessarily need to bring yours, you can get it from a bike rental near by.
+Valle de la Luna can be visited on our own, via a bike and you don’t necessarily need to bring yours, you can get it from a bike rental near by.
 The journey is only roughly 20km in total from San Pedro de Atacama to Valle de la Luna and back.
 The roads are very flat as you’ll be riding on the side of a highway but some of the hills are quite steep.
 Beware that San Pedro de Atacama is a very dry place so bring plenty of water!